17 Walks in Edinburgh to Get Your Step Count Up!

 The views of Edinburgh from the summit are beautiful.
 Watching Edinburgh’s winding streets stretch out from beneath you as you look North is rather magical.

-The Observatory is not open to the general public but you can book into one of their events on their website.
+The Observatory is not open to the general public, but you can book into one of its events on its website.

 Blackford Observatory park